Consumer medicine information

 When papaverine is injected into the penis (called ‘intracavernosal’ injection) it works by increasing blood flow to the penis, which results in an erection.

 Ask your doctor if you have any questions about why this product has been prescribed for you.
+Your doctor may have prescribed it for another reason.

 This medicine is not addictive.

-Do not use DBL Papaverine Hydrochloride Injection if:
+Before you use DBL Papaverine Hydrochloride Injection

-1. you are allergic to papaverine hydrochloride, or any of the ingredients listed at the end of this leaflet.
+• any of the ingredients listed at the end of this leaflet.

 Symptoms of an allergic reaction may include shortness of breath, wheezing or difficulty breathing; swelling of the face, lips, tongue or other parts of the body; rash, itching or hives on the skin.

-1. have any of the following medical conditions:
+Do not use this medicine if you have any of the following medical conditions:

 • complete atrioventricular block (a heart condition characterised by a slow or irregular heart beat)

-• sickle cell anaemia (a disease in which the amount of oxygen carrying pigment in the blood is below normal and the red blood cells become distorted)
+• sickle cell anaemia (a disease in which the amount of oxygen-carrying pigment in the blood is below normal and the red blood cells become distorted)

 • leukaemia (cancer of the blood)